 \subsection{Comparison to Treed GP and Stationary GP}

-We compare the best performers among the proposed AL criteria—JGP/MSPE and JGP/IMSPE—with TGP/ALC and GP/ALC.
-We like to note that the compared approaches are not only different in their active learning criteria but also different in their modeling approaches, so the differences in RMSE and NLPD metrics are not purely due to the choices of training data.
-Throughout this comparison, we aim to demonstrate that JGP with the an AL criteria that incorporates bias has a better capability of learning piecewise continuous surrogates than other non-stationary and stationary models.
+We compare the best performers among the proposed AL criteria — JGP/MSPE and JGP/IMSPE — with TGP/ALC and GP/ALC.
+Note that our comparators not only differ in their AL criteria, but also in their modeling approaches.
+So differences in RMSE, NLPD and CRPS are not purely due to the choices of training data.
+Throughout this comparison, we aim to demonstrate that JGP with AL that incorporates bias is better at learning piecewise continuous surrogates than other non-stationary and stationary models.

-Figures \ref{fig_new_4} and \ref{fig_new_5} show the trends of RMSE and NLPD as AL progresses for the six test cases; Tables \ref{tbl:test3} and \ref{tbl:test4} show the results of the pairwise Wilcoxon tests on RMSE and NLPD.
-Observe that two non-stationary models outperform GP/ALC significantly in RMSE and NLPD for all of the six test cases.
+Figures \ref{fig_new_4}, and \ref{fig_new_7} show the trends of RMSE and CRPS scores as AL progresses for eight test cases.
+Observe that the two non-stationary models outperform GP/ALC significantly by all three metrics and all eight test cases.
+Pairwise Wilcoxon tests reveal statsitical significance [Appendix E].
 This demonstrates the advantage of using nonstationary GP models versus the conventional stationary GP model for data from these particular processes.

-It is also interesting to note that JGP/MSPE and JGP/IMSPE outperform TGP/ALC with significant margins in RMSE for the simulated BGP datasets and the CNT dataset.
-For those datasets, TGP/ALC perform more closely to GP/ALC.
+It is also interesting to note that JGP/MSPE and JGP/IMSPE outperform TGP/ALC with significant margins in RMSE and CRPS for the BGP, MGP and CNT datasets.
+For those, TGP/ALC performs more closely to GP/ALC.